By Kelly Marshall

 Did Herbert Armstrong take words out of context from historical church documents, slanting, misquoting and distorting history in order to try and prove he taught the true gospel?
 Let us examine the facts.

 Herbert Armstrong spent a great deal of time focusing on Simon Magus as the one who spawned the great, false church “Mystery Babylon.” (p.
-51-53) In Acts 8, we have a glimpse of a Samaritan sorcerer named Simon, who tried to buy an apostleship.
+51-53 in Mystery of the Ages) In Acts 8, we have a glimpse of a Samaritan sorcerer named Simon, who tried to buy an apostleship.
 He was rebuked by Peter and sent away.
 This is all the Bible mentions of him.
 Writings of early historians reveal that this Simon was the father of Gnosticism.
 Gnosticism had been around for centuries, but it was Simon who promoted Gnostic doctrines that distorted the nature of Christ.
 Gnostics believed that the material—the physical—was inherently evil, and that spirit was good.
 Therefore, they did not believe that Jesus Christ came in the flesh since flesh was material and considered “evil.”
 This is why in Scripture we see the continual warnings against Gnostic heresy (1 Jn.
 2:23; 4:3; 2 John 7, 9-10).